sebastianSbg/form_backend/README.md

 - [ ] ZIP Needs to allow letters and numbers
 - [ ] Add email
-- [ ] Checkin and checkout can't be on the same date
 - [ ] One form with Airbnb ID being input
 - [ ] Ask if they want bicycle rental or others
 - [ ] Automatic sending of email summaries
 - [ ] Create a default version with version history
 - [ ] Datum eingabe sollte string sein und nicht flexibles datum (Only make them add people over tha age of 14)
 - [ ] Don't allow multiple submissions
-- [ ] Only allow birthdays after 14 years of age
 - [ ] Stier 4 not tied to Forms
 - [ ] Be able to export data for analysis

+### V0.1.0
+- [ ] Checkin and checkout can't be on the same date
+- [ ] Only entries of people 16 years or older
 - [ ] Address validate to not be Airbnb address
+- [ ] Arrival and departure text doesn't get updated every time field is set!

 ## File Structure
 ```